AvaProtocol/OAK-docs/_docs/delegators.md

 ### How do I pick which collator to delegate to?

 While we cannot answer this question for you, you can identify the collator from the [identity](../identity) that they set on-chain.
 Please do your research on their background based on the information provided.
-You can also ask #collator-open-chat in our Discord server for more information.
+You can also ask #collator-open-chat in the [OAK Discord](https://discord.gg/7W9UDvsbwh) server for more information.

 Staking rewards are split evenly between all delegators for a given collator so delegating to a collator with less total stake will net you more proportional rewards.
 Only the top 24 collators are selected to the active set for block authoring so any delegations to collators outside the active set will not receive rewards.